 Welcome to the site.
 Here you can find information, news and updates about GAVIN MARWICK and the various musical projects he’s involved in; a gig diary for shows and events; some of the tunes he’s written; information about recordings; a shop for music and CDs - there’ll be something here to catch your attention or answer a query.
 For more information/bookings etc please get in touch, and we’ll see you somewhere there’s a tune happening.

-To buy Horizons with card cover:
+To buy Horizons with card cover (UK only):

-JOURNEYMAN SPECTACULAR MORE LIVE DATES:
+JOURNEYMAN SPECTACULAR LIVE DATES:

-More dates to follow, in October/ November 2014 and April 2015, watch this space!
+More dates to follow, watch this space!

 'It was very aptly named as "Spectacular", it most certainly was... you are guaranteed a phenomenal experience'.
 Celtic Music Radio